1. Investment Philosophy

-We utilise an investment custodial system owned by the ASB Bank.
-All cheques and money transfers are paid to the custodian (not to Cambridge Partners) and withdrawals can only be made from the bank account nominated by you.
+We utilise the FNZ investment custodial system.
+All cheques and money transfers are paid to the custodian (not to Cambridge Partners) and withdrawals can only be made to the bank account nominated by you.

-The custodian also sends a Transaction Summary, directly to you, on a quarterly basis.
+The custodian also sends a transaction summary directly to you, on a 6-monthly basis.
 This summary itemises all portfolio transactions and is sent in addition to the quarterly reports you receive from Cambridge Partners.
 Furthermore, you are able to access your investment portfolio information online at any time.

 Yes.
-All our clients complete service agreements with both the custodian and Cambridge Partners.
-These agreements specify the Custodian’s and Cambridge Partners’ obligations and responsibilities to clients.
+All our client service agreements are in writing.
+These agreements specify the custodian’s and Cambridge Partners’ obligations and responsibilities to clients.

-Furthermore, we draft an Investment Policy Statement tailored to each client’s requirements, which specifies how their investments are to be managed and what our responsibilities are.
+Furthermore, we prepare an investment policy statement tailored to each client’s requirements, which specifies how their investments are to be managed and what our responsibilities are.

 4.1 What fees do Cambridge Partners charge clients?

 Cambridge Partners charges clients a fee based on the value of the Assets under Management.
 This fee reduces on a sliding scale for larger portfolios, and the fees specific to your circumstances will be detailed by our advisers as part of the initial discussion.